Example CI/CD workflows

 profile: development-simulator

-Run the about workflow with:
+Run the above workflow with:

 -

-eas workflow:run .eas/workflows/development-build.yml
+eas workflow:run .eas/workflows/create-development-builds.yml

 Once you've made changes to your project, you can share a preview of your changes with your team by publishing a preview update.